spruceUI/spruceOSNightlies/README.md

 1) Read the warnings on this page!
 2) Format a fresh, name brand SD card to FAT32.
-3) Download the .7z from the most  recent “release” on the this repo.
+3) Download the .7z from the most  recent [release](https://github.com/spruceUI/spruceOSNightlies/releases) on the this repo.
 4) Extract the .7z onto a folder on your computer.
 5) Copy and paste ALL files from this folder directly to the root of your fresh SD card.
 Make sure to get the hidden `.tmp_update` folder!
 6) Boot your device with this SD card inserted into the righthand slot if your using a Flip.